Lab Procedures & Notes

 5.0.1 Sample preparation:

-• Fill it with a sample
+• Fill it with a sample using the metallic funnel.
+These tubes are very fragile, so be careful.

 • Degas the samples overnight with a temperature of 45 Celsius because I’m using tailings.
 (If I increase the temperature I could convert my ferrihydrite to Goethite, and we don’t want that.)